HomeResources › Futures Prop Firm Comparison

 Apex — best for fast passes

 No daily loss limit and no time limit make Apex the easiest firm to pass quickly if your strategy has a clean edge.
-The catch is the trailing threshold, which punishes give-back.
+The catch is the intraday trailing threshold, which punishes give-back on a tick-by-tick basis.
 Apex traders win by exiting at target and walking away.
-The funded side is manual-only, so this is the firm where automation helps you pass the eval but you take it from there.
+The funded side is manual-only, so this is the firm where automation helps you pass the eval but discretionary trading takes over after funding.

 Topstep — best for grind-it-out traders